-Munda Wanga Environmental Park- This park is situated approximately 16 kilometres south of the city.
-It’s a rescue centre for the likes of owls and pangolins, alongside botanical gardens containing almost 500 plant species!
+Munda Wanga Environmental Park- This park is situated approximately 16 kilometers south of the city.
+It’s a rescue center for the likes of owls and pangolins, alongside botanical gardens containing almost 500 plant species!
 If you’re here at 2pm on a Friday, Saturday, or Sunday, you can watch the animals’ feeding time.

 Kalimba Reptile Park- Located in Ngwerere, a suburb of Lusaka, Kalimba is perfect for fans of all things scaly!
 Showcasing crocs, snakes, tortoises, and more, the park also offers fishing, farming, and general fun for all the family.